+Dear Friend:-

-DEAR FRIEND:-It is a long time since I had the pleasure of hearing from you directly.
+It is a long time since I had the pleasure of hearing from you directly.
 Mrs. Franklin has indeed now and then acquainted me of your welfare, which I am always glad to hear of.
-It is, I fear,
+It is, I fear, partly if not altogether my fault, that our correspondence has not been regularly continued.
+One thing I am sure of, that it has been from no want of regard on either side, but rather from too much business, and avocations of various kinds, and my having little of importance to communicate.

 One of our good citizens, Mr. Hillegas, anxious for the future safety of our town, wrote to me some time since, desiring I would inquire concerning the covering of our houses here with copper.
 I sent him the best information I could then obtain, but have since received the enclosed from an ingenious friend, who is what they call here a civil engineer.
 I should be glad you would peruse it, think of the matter a little, and give me your sentiments of it.
 When you have done with the paper, please to give it to Mr. Hillegas.
 I am told by Lord Despencer, who has covered a long piazza, or gallery, with copper, that the expense is charged in this account too high; for his cost but one shilling and ten pence per foot, all charges included.
-I suppose his copper must have been thin-And, indeed, it is so strong a metal, that I think it may well be used very thin.
+I suppose his copper must have been thinner.
+And, indeed, it is so strong a metal, that I think it may well be used very thin.